Creating a poster to promote your campus event? Great! Use these tips to help make your poster effective, engaging, and easy to read!

 Using the information you have gathered, decide how it will be shown in order of importance.
-The hierarchy will be established by your layout and the way you use images, size, fonts and font weight, colors, repetition, etc. Begin with one main idea (could be an image or title) represented largest or most prominently.
-From there decide the second most important information (might be a date or a speaker's name), and treat that with less importance, and so on.
+Your layout will establish the hierarchy and how you use images, size, fonts and font-weight, colors, repetition, etc. Begin with one main idea (could be an image or title) represented largest or most prominently.
+From there, decide the second most important information (might be a date or a speaker's name), treat that with less importance, and so on.

 Contrast — Unique elements in a design should stand apart from one another.
 One way to do this is to use contrast in a design, which can be achieved using elements such as color, tone, size, and more.
 Contrast allows the eye to flow naturally.

 Alignment — Proper alignment in a design means that every element is visually connected to another element.
 Alignment allows for cohesiveness; nothing feels out of place or disconnected when alignment has been handled well.